zhang-stephen/STM_Template/README.md

 # STM_Template
 This is a Template for developers of STM32F407ZGTx and it surpports to DSP &amp; RTOS developing.

+ Please view readme.txt in every directory(if it exists)
 ## These are the note of this Template

 But my English is so poor, so this note is in Chinese(simplified).